✓ Troubleshoot bugging issues.

-2. Watch and follow my video below for a complete guide on cold start a digital device that will clear all the problems.
+2. Watch the video below for a step-by-step guide on performing a cold start to resolve common digital device issues.

 Symptoms: